wenyan4work/SimToolbox/ToolChainSetup.md

 ```
 Those dylibs are what we need.
 - **DO NOT** statically link openmp runtime library.
-- **DO NOT** link to clang's libomp or gcc's libgomp when using MKL.
+- **DO NOT** link to gcc's libgomp when using MKL on mac, because there is no gomp threading layer of MKL on mac.
 Program crashes or results are wrong.

 ## OpenMP
 By default, clang's OpenMP libraries are installed like this: